 Campbell received his bachelor’s degree at the University of Oklahoma and earned his master’s degree in Higher Education Administration from the University of Missouri-Kansas City.
-He later completed a PhD program in Higher Education and Student Affairs Leadership at the University of Northern Colorado.
+He completed a Ph.D. program in Higher Education and Student Affairs Leadership at the University of Northern Colorado.

 Links to Related Work :

-- Reaction to Crisis: Adult Higher Education’s Lessons Learned - Key Findings and 13 Actionable Steps to Improve Experiences for Adult Learners The DeBruce Foundation, KC Scholars, and CAEL, 2020-2021.
+Reaction to Crisis: Adult Higher Education’s Lessons Learned - Key Findings and 13 Actionable Steps to Improve Experiences for Adult Learners The DeBruce Foundation, KC Scholars, and CAEL, 2020-2021.

-- The Art and Science of Serving Adult Learners.
+The Art and Science of Serving Adult Learners.
 CAEL, American Association of State Colleges and Universities (AASCU), and Society for College and University Planning (SCUP), 2021.

-Scott has extensive expertise on approaches to adult learners in postsecondary education, as well as in marketing, designing, and implementing high-quality prior learning assessment (PLA)/credit for prior learning (CPL) programs.
+Areas of Expertise : Scott has extensive expertise on approaches to adult learners in postsecondary education, as well as in marketing, designing, and implementing high-quality prior learning assessment (PLA)/credit for prior learning (CPL) programs.
 Other areas of expertise include stackable credentials, career pathways, upskilling/reskilling, non-credit to credit pathways, postsecondary education change strategies, adult learner personas, adult learner barriers/challenges, supporting Latino adult students in postsecondary education, postsecondary education accreditation, student veterans services, and online program development.